jeremybmerrill/punditbot/README.md

   - how to make numeric claims drop down to integral
   - ensure NLG system generates all varieties that were templated out.
   - remove linguistics stuff from everything NLG parts (so there's no "verb phrase" in constants)
-  - MAYBE: add support for candidate based exceptoins ("Without a Clinton on the ballot, ")
   - make categories that react to previous years
   - uh oh: 95 chars: "When per-capita fresh snap/green beans use, the Republican Party has never lost the presidency.", 105 chars: "The Republican Party has never, in years when per-capita fresh snap/green beans use lost the White House."
   - add "Every year BUT 1992"